Instamrkt/slate/source/includes/_general_overview.md

 The designed user flow is as follows:

-1. User logs in with the website / app with the signup credentials he provided (username + password + (optionally) a 2fa token) or with an externally-provided token (Facebook login).
+1. User logs in through the website / app with the signup credentials he provided (username + password + (optionally) a 2fa token) or with an externally-provided token (Facebook login).
 This is performed through the REST API.
 The call returns a user id and a session key necessary to connect to the Websocket API Server.
 2. User gets to the game screen / page and using the obtained session key <a href="#connecting"> connects</a> to the Websocket API.
 3. User is now connected to the API and can subscribe to games to receive push updates about them and place predictions.